 - all-purpose flour - be sure to use a kitchen scale to measure your flour by weight, or use the spoon-and-level method to measure by volume.

-- baking soda - this is the source of our lift that the cookies need!
+- baking soda - we're actually making these snickerdoodles without cream of tartar AND baking powder!
+Instead, we'll use bakong soda as the source of our lift that the cookies need!